Sinchanm10/E-tutor/README.md

 ---

-##🧪 Sample Prompts to Test the Agent
+## 🧪Sample Prompts to Test the Agent
 “Explain Newton's Third Law to a 6th-grade student.”

 “Generate 3 bullet points explaining the structure of an atom.”